dart-lang/sdk/pkg/analysis_server/tool/lsp_spec/README.md

 Params: `{ uri: Uri }`

 Notifies the client that the content in the virtual file with `uri` may have changed (for example because a macro executed and regenerated its content).

+### dart/connectToDtd Method (Experimental)

+Direction: Client -> Server
+Params: `{ uri: Uri }`
+Returns: `null`

+Provides the URI of a Dart Tooling Daemon server to allow the LSP server to connect and provide access to a subset of LSP functionality to DTD clients.
+This support is still a work in progress and should not be used outside of development (yet).

 ## Client Commands